hhas/SwiftAutomation/doc-source/5 type-mappings.md

 If a dictionary includes a `Symbol.class_` (or `Symbol(code:"pcls")`) key whose value is also a `Symbol`, SwiftAutomation will pack the other items into an AE record coerced to that value's' type.
 [TO DO: add example for clarity] Similarly, when unpacking an record-based descriptor that isn't `typeAERecord`, `typeObjectSpecifier` or other known type, SwiftAutomation will unpack it as an `Dictionary` instance with an additional `Symbol.class_` key and `Symbol` value to indicate the descriptor's type.

-AERecords can also be packed/unpacked to/from glue-defined record structs; see the discussion of the `aeglue` tool's `-s` option in Chapter 4.
+AERecords may also be packed and unpacked as glue-defined record structs if preferred; see the section on creating and using custom record structs in [Chapter 10](advanced-type-support.html).

 ### Types and enumerators